Stranger Pond: Features

 Stranger Pond was created by the construction of a dam in 1989 across a natural drainage channel, coinciding with urban development in the district.
 The ponds were built as sediment traps for soil and debris, and to improve the quality of the water flowing into the Murrumbidgee River.
 Upper Stranger Pond comprises a surface area of 4.4 ha, while Lower Stranger Pond comprises a surface area of 4.1 ha.

 Native wildlife, such as pelicans, swans, kangaroos, and wombats, can be found in and around Stranger Pond.
-In the pond, carp and redfin can be caught; carp have been recorded up to 8 kg and can be caught on corn; redfin can be caught on celtas and small softplastics, as well as flies.
+In the pond, European carp and redfin can be caught; carp have been recorded up to 8 kg and can be caught on corn; redfin can be caught on celtas and small softplastics, as well as flies.

+In 2017, the Upper Stranger Pond was drained as part of a project to reduce the impact of European carp on native fish species.
+In 2018, the pond was restocked with Murray cod and golden perch.